-- Snack: 24 almonds (3.3 grams of fiber) and a quarter cup of raisins (1.5 grams of fiber)
+- Morning snack: 24 almonds (3.3 grams of fiber) mixed with a quarter cup of raisins (1.5 grams of fiber)

-- Snack: 3 cups popped popcorn (3.5 grams of fiber)
+- After-dinner treat: 3 cups popped popcorn (3.5 grams of fiber)

-High Fiber Food Chart:
+High Fiber Food Chart